-Car hire purchase (HP) is probably the simplest type of car finance plan.
+Car hire purchase (HP) is a car finance plan.
 After paying a relatively low deposit, you hire your car with the option to buy it by the end of the contract.
 Here are the facts you need to decide whether a hire purchase agreement could be the right car-buying option for you.

 How hire purchase works